-Suru Valley is a great place where you can be surrounded by nature’s lush green beauty ranging from hills and rivers.
-This place is adorably snuggled right under the great Himalayan ranges stretching from Kargil town to Penzi la watershed.
-The snow-capped mountains only add to the natural spiritual charm of this place.
+The valley is nestled right under the great Himalayan ranges stretching from Kargil town to Penzi la watershed.
+The snow-capped mountains only add to the naturally-oozing charm of this travel destination.

 Suru Valley is perhaps one of the most fascinating and terrific natural destinations to explore in the region of Kashmir.
 The valley stretches along the north-eastern foothills of the great Himalayan wall and is located at an average elevation of about 3,000 metres.
-So, if you really want to explore the adventurer within you then you must definitely consider visiting Suru Valley.
+So, if you really want to explore the adventurer within you then Suru Valley is the place to travel to.

 The months from July to September are great to visit Suru Valley.
 During this time period, the overall climate is quite good and is very apt for sightseeing and exploring things around.

 By Air.
-The nearest airport is situated in Leh which is connected to some of the major Indian cities.
-From there, after deboarding your flight, you would need to get a cab or some other means of transportation to reach the valley which will take nearly 7 hours or so.
+The nearest airport is situated in Leh i.e. Kashuk Bakula Rimpochee Airport (IXL).
+Situated at a height of 3,256 m, it is considered to be the 23rd highest airports in the world.
+The airport has fairly good flight connectivity with other Indian cities.
+From the airport, you would need to get a cab or some other means of transportation to reach the valley which will take nearly 7 hours or so.

 By Road.
-If you are thinking about traveling to Suru Valley via road then there are two main routes to follow out of which one is from Srinagar and the other from Manali via the Manali-Leh Highway.
-And this traveling via road, especially with your friends and loved ones will leave you with some really unforgettable memories.
+If you are thinking about travelling to Suru Valley via road then there are two main routes to follow out of which one is from Srinagar and the other from Manali via the Manali-Leh Highway.
+You can also consider travelling by local buses from nearby cities and towns to reach here.